 Once the tencha is milled into a fine powder, it is called matcha.
 Matcha is ground about the same as talcum or baby powder.
 It is therefore sifted to break up any clumping before it is suspended in hot water to make a bowl of tea.
 Depending on the ratio of hot water to matcha, the resulting bowl of tea will either be thick (think very warm honey) called koicha or thin (think expresso) called usucha.

 There are numerous health claims regarding matcha.
 Matcha contains extremely high amounts of antioxidants.
-The ORAC (oxygen radical absorbance capacity) value for matcha is 1440, which is more than six times that of dark chocolate (227), gokiberries (253), or pomegranate (105).
+The ORAC (oxygen radical absorbance capacity) value for matcha is 1440, which is more than six times that of dark chocolate (227), gojiberries (253), or pomegranate (105).
 Matcha's antioxidant, a flavanoid/catechin called EGCG (140 times that of brewed green tea), has been linked to a number of claims regarding prevention of dementia, increased fat burning, and more.
 The soluble and insoluble fibers aid in digestion.
 The natural sugars (polysaccharides) in matcha help stabilize blood sugar levels by minimizing insulin spikes.
-In addition, a rare amino acid, L-Theanine, has been found to promote relaxation and increased brain functions.
+In addition, a rare amino acid, L-Theanine, has been found to promote relaxation and increased brain concentration.
 L-Theanine is known to slow the metabolization of caffine which extends the wakefullness of matcha without the crash or headaches experienced from drinking coffee.
+It also improves sleep.